 This course extends the practical laboratory demonstrations begun in GS-NE-449 with hands-on demonstrations in systems and computational neuroscience.
-Methods to be covered include classical and modern neuro-anatomical techniques, in vivo pharmaco- and opto-genetics, model systems behavioral assays, fMRI, and computational modeling among others.
-One hour lecture and 3 hour laboratory demonstration per week.
+Methods to be covered include classical and modern neuro-anatomical techniques, in vivo pharmaco- and opto-genetics, model

-Credits: 1 Term: 2 Counts for 30 hr. requirement: N Director: Dr. Paul Pfaffinger
+Credits: 1 Term: 2 Counts for 30 hr. requirement: N Director: Dr. Russell Ray